swiftlang/swift-evolution/proposals/0311-task-locals.md

 #### Task-locals in contexts where no Task is available

-Task-locals also are able to function in contexts where no Task is available, they function just as a "dynamic scope" and simply utilize a single thread-local variable to store the task-local storage, rather than forming the chain of storages as it is the case when tasks are available.
+Task-locals are also able to function in contexts where no Task is available, they function just as a "dynamic scope" and simply utilize a single thread-local variable to store the task-local storage, rather than forming the chain of storages as is the case when tasks are available.

-The only context in which a Task is not available to the implementation are synchronous functions that were called from the outside of swift concurrency.
+The only context in which a Task is not available to the implementation are synchronous functions that were called from the outside of Swift Concurrency.
 These functions are very rare but can happen, e.g. when a callback is invoked by a C library on some thread that it managed itself.

 The following API continues to work as expected in those situations: